arjangch/grails-project-helper/README.md

 ## Minimum System Requirements
-These project are bulid with Grails 7 but sometime I will explain how it is done in older versions.
+These projects are built with Grails 7 but sometime I will explain how it is done in older versions.

 | Tech   | Version |
 |--------|---------|